AlexTyu/Glit.chat/README.md

 # glit.chat

 Cryptographic/Big-brother/Glitch-style user-admin chat, built as part of the real-life quest organized for our friend as a birthday gift.

-## Features
+## Admin Features
-• Admin has full controll of Chat UI appearance, all changes broadcasted to the client in real-time.
+• Admin has full controll over Chat UI, ALL changes are broadcasted to the client in real-time.

 • Immediate client connection status notification

-• Background gif can be changed using prefiled GIF's or can be
+• Control over user's input type (text, password, date, month, time)

+• 24 Background gifs or Enter Image URL to change Background

+• Scripted Animations and css-effects (Tv-Off, Tv-On, Windows blue screen of death, glitches etc)

+• Live CSS change input

+• Extra layer that duplicates current BG image, for glitches using Blending modes, -Webkit-filters and transformations

+• Prompt message.
+Changable font size and background.

 ## Technologies